jupyterhub/jupyterhub-deploy-docker/README.md

 This deployment uses [JupyterHub Native Authenticator](https://native-authenticator.readthedocs.io/en/latest/) to authenticate users.

 1. An single `admin` user will be enabled be default.
+Any user will be allowed to signup.

 ## Build the JupyterHub Docker image

 1. Use [docker-compose](https://docs.docker.com/compose/reference/) to build
-   the JupyterHub Docker image on the active Docker machine host by running the `make build` command:
+   the JupyterHub Docker image:

    ```bash
    docker-compose build